 By 2020, there will be almost a million minutes of video per second crossing the internet.
 Much of this will be OTT video content.
-So far, 2019 has seen the further entrenching of OTT as the dominant mass media format of the 21st century.
+In 2019, the industry experienced the further solidification of OTT as the dominant mass media format of the 21st century.
 (We’ve written about this in an earlier blog post, too.)

 To date, more than 51 million U.S. households use OTT streaming solutions.
 More specifically, more than 69% of U.S. households subscribe to at least one OTT services.
 A full 38% subscribe to two are more.
 In 2019, more than 3 million people will cancel their cable subscriptions.
 However, this boom doesn’t only reflect a U.S.-based phenomenon.
 In fact, global OTT subscriptions hit 473 million in 2018.

 5. Technological changes: The end of RTMP

 As of May 1, 2019, Facebook no longer supports RTMP-based live steaming.
 Instead, the platform has moved fully to RMTPS, an encrypted version of the same protocol.